arcanjo-sys/ArcImage/docs/SPECIFICATION.md

 # 2. Header

-O header possui 12 bytes.
+The header is 12 bytes.

 | Offset |    Size | Field         |
 | -----: | ------: | ------------- |